franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ## Is the Enterprise cloud certified?

-The data center (AWS) we use for Enterprise cloud edition is ISO27001 certified.
+Yes, both data centers AWS and Netways are ISO 27001 certified.
 For more information please visit the [information regarding security measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures) on our website.

 ## How to change the OpenProject Enterprise cloud creators account?